 My College Algebra teacher was t-e-r-r-i-b-l-e.
 He used to talk about how math was like a banana hanging from the ceiling, and we were all gorillas trying to reach it.
 He said he was going to push a chair under the banana for us.
 What?!
 Yeah, that was my reaction too.
 That story is the only thing I remember from his class.

 We’ve been using a new math curriculum that I love, and my math-gifted-but-non-math-loving son “likes better than anything else” we’ve used.
 (It is still math, after all).
 And his reason why?
-The teacher.

 We were given access to the Mr. D online curriculum and I’m being compensated for my time writing this review.
 All opinions are mine.